Tax Benefits of South Carolina's 529 College Savings Plan

-If you live in South Carolina and are concerned about paying college tuition for a child one day, you may want to look into the state's 529 College Savings Plan.
-College may be years away for your child, but that won't stop you from worrying about how you can afford to finance it.
-South Carolina's 529 plan has rewards no matter your income.
-If you make a meager salary or belong to the top percent of income earners in the state, it has advantages.
+If you live in South Carolina and are concerned about paying college tuition, you may want to consider paying into the state's 529 College Savings Plan.
+College may be years away for your child, but that will not alleviate the need to come up with the financing.
+South Carolina's 529 plan has rewards regardless of your income.
+If you make a meager salary or belong to the top percent of income earners in the state, it has its advantages.

 The Perks of South Carolina's College Savings Plan